aelnahas/redsmith.dev/content/posts/readings/microservices-pattern/chapter-1.md

 #### X-Axis Scaling
 - Also known as horizontal scaling
-- Run multiple identical instances of an application behind a load balancer
+- Idea is to run multiple identical instances of an application behind a load balancer, this is why sometimes this is called scaling by `cloning`
-- Load balancer distributes the requests across N instances.
+- A Load balancer distributes the requests across N instances.
-- This aims to increase the application's availability and capacity.
+- This scaling aims to improve the availability and capacity.

 #### Z-Axis Scaling
 - Similar to horizontal scaling in that multiple instances are running of the same application.
-- unlike X-Axis , Z-axis scales by splitting the data into smaller partitions.
+- unlike horizantal scalling however, Z-axis scales by splitting the data into smaller partitions.
-- Each instance holds a subset of the data.
+- Each instance holds a subset/partition of the data.
 - Data can be partition by using identifying attribute of the data ( e.g. primary key)
 - This scales the app by increasing its data volume
 - the outcome is better availability and capacity